alinex/bash-lib/doc/example/base_script.md

 > Next line 2 is only needed if you use shellcheck also within your script.

-> Thlast line is the only thing you really need specifically to use the BashLib.
+> The last line is the only thing you really need specifically to use the BashLib.
 If the BashLib is correctly installed it will find it and select the `full` (compressed code) or `loader` (all modules dynamically) if run in `DEBUG` mode.

 Next you may have some argument parsing and validation: